-2 The outcomes of interspecific and intraspecific ecological interactions can be considered to fall 3 along continua from cooperative (mutually beneficial) to antagonistic (detrimental to one or both 4 parties).
-Furthermore, the position of an interaction outcome along the continuum, for example 5 whether a symbiont provides net costs or benefits to its host, or whether two conspecifics 6 cooperatively forage or compete for food, is often not fixed but can change over time or across 7 contexts.
-In this systematic review, we investigate the role of intraspecific trait variation ('ITV') 8 in one or both interacting parties in determining the cooperative-antagonistic outcome of inter-9 and intraspecific ecological interactions.
+2 The outcomes of ecological interactions fall along continua from cooperative (mutually 3 beneficial) to antagonistic (detrimental to one or both parties).
+This applies to interactions both 4 between species (e.g. plant-animal) and within species (e.g. female-male).
+The outcome of an interaction, for example whether a symbiont provides net costs or benefits to its host, or whether 5 6 two conspecifics cooperatively forage or to compete for food, is often not fixed.
+In this systematic review, we investigate the role of intraspecific trait variation ('ITV') in one or both 7 8 interacting parties in determining the cooperative-antagonistic outcome of inter- and 9 intraspecific ecological interactions.
 Based on a literature collection of 96 empirical and 10 theoretical publications meeting our inclusion criteria, we give an overview of the types of 11 interaction continua involved; traits related to outcome variance; and mechanisms as well as 12 constraints on shifts in interactions outcomes.
 We propose that ITV can lead to shifts in 13 interaction outcome via two interrelated mechanisms.
-First, trait frequency effects occur when 14 there are changes in a population's composition of traits linked to cooperation or antagonism 15 (e.g. aggressive personality types, cheater phenotypes etc.), leading to net shifts in interaction 16 outcomes.
-Second, systemic variance effects occur where the level of ITV in a trait in a 17 population (as opposed to the mean value) is the factor that influences the cooperative-18 antagonistic outcome.
-Heritable trait differences and phenotypic plasticity are sources of 19 phenotypic variation among individuals, and both the degree of heritability and plasticity of the 20 trait involved may determine whether shifts between cooperation and antagonism are likely to 21 be short-term (i.e. context-dependent) or lead to more persistent shifts (e.g. mutualism 22 breakdown).
-To guide future research, we describe knowledge gaps and divergences between 23 empirical and theoretical literature, highlighting the value of applying evidence synthesis 24 methods in ecology and evolution.

-25 Keywords: state-dependence, phenotypic plasticity, individualised niche, kinship, mutualism, personality
+First, trait frequency effects occur when 14 processes influence a population's composition of traits linked to cooperation or antagonism 15 (e.g. aggressive personality types, cheater phenotypes etc.), leading to net shifts in interaction 16 outcomes.
+Second, systemic variance effects occur when a change in the level of ITV within 17 populations (as opposed to the mean trait) is driving shifts in outcome.
+Heritable trait differences 18 and phenotypic plasticity are sources of phenotypic variation among individuals, and both the 19 degree of heritability and plasticity of the trait involved may determine whether shifts between 20 cooperation and antagonism are likely to be short-term (i.e. context-dependent) or lead to more 21 persistent shifts (e.g. mutualism breakdown).
+To guide future research we describe knowledge 22 gaps and divergences between empirical and theoretical literature, highlighting the value of 23 applying evidence synthesis methods in ecology and evolution.
+24 Keywords: state-dependence, phenotypic plasticity, individualised niche, kinship, mutualism, 25 personality